 Step 3: Paint the Background

 Once you’ve decided on the colors, it’s time to start painting.
-Start by pouring the acrylic paint into a paint palette.
+For those looking for alternatives to acrylic paint for their aquariums, there are several viable options.
 Using a paint roller, apply a thin, even coat of paint to the background paper.
 Make sure to cover the entire surface.
 Allow the paint to dry for a few hours before applying a second coat.

 Step 4: Finishing Touches